 TEST: WEST–B 027

-During the academic year, you will complete middle school and high school teaching methods coursework and History-related school-based experiences.
-In addition, the state of Washington requires that you pass the Teacher Performance Assessment (edTPA), which you will submit during spring semester.
+You will complete middle school and high school teaching methods coursework and History-related school-based experiences during the academic year.
+Besides, the state of Washington requires that you pass the Teacher Performance Assessment (edTPA), which you will submit during the spring semester.

 For additional information, contact Karen Stump at the School of Education.